qlik-oss/corectl/docs/corectl_properties.md

 ### Options

 ```
   -h, --help              help for properties
+      --measures string   A list of measure json paths
   -o, --object string     ID of a generic object
       --objects string    A list of object json paths
+      --type string       The type of object to print
 ```

 ### Options inherited from parent commands